-Because multiple MSNs were recorded from the same animals (on average ~4 MSNs per mouse, Table S2), and this could weigh the distributions and bias the result, we did an additional oneanimal-out classification (Fig. S1A).
+Because multiple MSNs were recorded from the same animals (on average ~ 4 MSNs per mouse, Supplementary file 1B), and this could weigh the distributions and bias the result, we did an additional one-animal-out classification (Figure 1-figure supplement 1).
 In this analysis, all the MSNs recorded from one animal are excluded from the training phase of the classifier.
-Once trained, these MSNs are presented to the classifier in order to predict their position [see methods].
+Once trained, these MSNs are presented to the classifier in order to predict their position (see Materials and methods).
 By using this approach, we ensure that any bias that the animal may have introduced into the training phase of the classifier is removed.
-The result shows that the classification is present at the animal level (Fig. S1B), as well as the neuronal one (Fig. 1H).
+The result shows that the classification is present at the animal level (Figure 1-figure supplement 1), as well as the neuronal one (Figure 1H).
 In conclusion, our classifier based on the spontaneous activity integration of the MSNs indicates that DLS and DMS are identified as two distinct functional circuits.